 A beautifully colored rose gold tone on dark brown hair.
 The copper rose gold hue makes the tresses look luscious and healthy.

-Rose gold hair with platinum highlights offers pastel tones with a more lived-in look.
+Rose gold hair with platinum highlights offers pastel rose gold tones with a more lived-in look.
 With its deeper roots, ladies can enjoy depth without taking away all of the lightness.

 Hairstylist Rian Taylor of New Jersey created this chic color.